-3 FRAMING: After the foundation has been poured and has set up, the form boards are removed and framing of the house begins.
-Much as our skeleton serves as the structure for our bodies, the frame of a house is the underlying structure of the home.
+2 FRAMING: After the foundation is poured and set, the form boards are removed and framing of the house begins.
+Just as much as our skeleton serves as the structure for our bodies, the frame of a house is the underlying structure of the home.
 As the framing progresses, you will see the layout of your home unfold, and you’ll be able to identify different rooms, doorways, and windows.
 If your home seems smaller than you imagined at this point, don’t panic.
 It is simply an illusion!

 3 INSPECTIONS & FRAME WALK: Inspections are a very important part of the home construction process and ensures that every element of construction is done correctly.
 After the initial inspections, your builder will ask you to walk through your home.
 At this point you can visualize what your dream home will look like since the walls and trusses will be framed and the roof sheathing will be installed.
 A framing inspection is next!

 4 HOUSE WRAP: Certain climates offer a higher risk of moisture, which can cause mold and wood rot occurring in the home.
 Therefore, a protective barrier known as a house wrap is installed to prevent the structure of your home and its interior from getting wet, moldy or rotting.
 The house wrap ensures that all moisture will remain outside the home.